Dental Crown Types, Materials, and Costs

 • Ceramics can be low-cost compared to certain metals

-Of the different kinds of ceramic, zirconia is the strongest and is becoming more popular for back teeth, especially in people who grind their teeth.
+Of the different kinds of ceramics, zirconia is the strongest and is becoming more popular for back teeth, especially in people who grind their teeth.

-High-performance plastics such as PEEK and PEKK have also recently been introduced in dentistry and may be a promising alternative to zirconia.
+High-performance plastics such as PEEK and PEKK have recently been introduced in dentistry and may be promising alternatives to zirconia.

 You and your dentist must weigh the pros and cons of these different materials.
 After evaluating your situation, your dentist can recommend a specific material.